Find Trade Colleges

 The colleges and universities below are the most popular for ee tech majors pursuing a bachelor's degree.

-Our analysis found DeVry University - Illinois to be the most popular school for electronics engineering technology students who want to pursue a bachelor’s degree in Illinois.
-DeVry University - Illinois is a fairly large private for-profit school located in the medium-sized city of Naperville.
+Our 2023 rankings named DeVry University - Illinois the most popular school in Illinois for electronics engineering technology students working on their bachelor’s degree.
+DeVry University - Illinois is a very large private for-profit school located in the medium-sized city of Naperville.

 About 11% of the students majoring in ee tech at the school are women while 89% are male.